Tubebaum/pltcatan/styleguide.md

 ```

 * Can make an exception and use double quotes if the string contains a single
-quote character (of course you can escape the character but that makes it
+quote character (of course you can escape the character but the point is to
-harder to read).
+increase readability).

 ```
-    name = "John Smith's house is down the block"
+    sentence = "John Smith's house is down the block"
 ```

 ### 4) Shebangs